Paper at the expense of communities and nature in Brazil – DW – 06/22/2023

 Paper at the expense of communities and nature in Brazil

-In January 2023, members of the Curvelandia community in Brazil's north-eastern Maranhao state used branches and palm fronds to create a barricade across the red dirt road that runs through their 1200-strong village.
+Members of the Curvelandia community in Brazil's north-eastern Maranhao state used branches and palm fronds at the beginning of this year to create a barricade across the red dirt road that runs through their village.

-They wanted Suzano — Latin America's largest eucalyptus pulp producer — to pave and manage the dirt track and reduce the number of trucks along it to nearby eucalyptus plantations.
+They wanted Latin America's largest eucalyptus pulp producer, Suzano, to pave and manage the dirt road and reduce the number of trucks using it to get to nearby eucalyptus plantations.

 They also want the Brazilian company to deal with environmental and land issues resulting from the construction of the road, which community member Sandro Lucio said was built on Curvelandia land, including his property.